Anita Turpeau Anderson

-Anita Turpeau Anderson (July 4, 1903 – June 27, 1996) was an American educator and clubwoman.
+Anita Belle Turpeau Anderson (née Turpeau; July 4, 1903 – June 27, 1996) was an American educator and clubwoman.

 Early life and education

 Anita Belle Turpeau was born in Hudson, New York, the daughter of David Dewitt Turpeau and Ila Marshall Turpeau.
 Her father was a Methodist minister who was elected to the Ohio House of Representatives.
 Her mother was active in community groups including the Urban League, the YWCA, and the NAACP.
 Her younger sister Leontine T. Kelly was the first Black woman to become a bishop in the United Methodist Church.

 Turpeau attended Dunbar High School, and graduated from Howard University in 1925.
 In 1937 she earned one the first Master of Arts degrees in religious education at Howard.
 She was the first woman to join the Howard University debate team, the first woman editor-in-chief of The Hilltop, Howard's campus newspaper, president of the Howard Players and president of the Pestalozzi-Froebel Society.
 She was a member of Zeta Phi Beta, and wrote the lyrics of sorority's official song.
 Later, she earned a law degree from LaSalle University.